Your photo stays in the browser while you work on it.

 The same issues appear again and again: tight crops, soft focus, background clutter, and over-edited portraits.

-Layout-safe outputs, requirement matching, and high-clarity reporting are the core strengths of the product.
+Layout, requirement matching, and clear reporting are the strongest parts of the editor.

 Need a clean background first?